Fixed-point property: Topology

-According to Brouwer fixed point theorem every compact and convex subset of a Euclidean space has the FPP.
+According to the Brouwer fixed-point theorem, every compact and convex subset of a Euclidean space has the FPP.
 More generally, according to the Schauder-Tychonoff fixed point theorem every compact and convex subset of a locally convex topological vector space has the FPP.
 Compactness alone does not imply the FPP and convexity is not even a topological property so it makes sense to ask how to topologically characterize the FPP.
 In 1932 Borsuk asked whether compactness together with contractibility could be a sufficient condition for the FPP to hold.
 The problem was open for 20 years until the conjecture was disproved by Kinoshita who found an example of a compact contractible space without the FPP.